RosaleeKnight/study-notes/information-technology-terminology.md

 **Star Topology:** A physical network topology where all computers are attached to a central connectivity point which is also called hub and spoke.

-**Start menu:** The component of the GUI that allows the user access to the installed programs on the operating system.
+**Start Menu:** The component of the GUI that allows the user access to the installed programs on the operating system.

 **Start of Authority (SOA):** DNS record type that signifies the authoritative DNS server for a zone.